I have yellowish sperm. Do I have an STI?

 Smoking and alcohol

-Certain lifestyle factors like consuming alcohol and smoking can change the colour of your semen.
+Certain lifestyle factors, like consuming alcohol and smoking, can change the colour of your semen.

-Medications and supplements
+Certain medications and supplements

 As with changes in your diet, changes in levels of vitamins and minerals can affect the colour of your semen.
 Supplements like vitamin B and certain antibiotics can make your semen turn yellow or orange.